lyndon025/playtested/src/content/article/2023-05-27-cant-wrap-my-head-around-this-time-traveling-game--first-impressions---cat-of-khronos.md

 ---
-title: "Can't wrap my head around this time-traveling game! | First Impressions - Cat of Khronos"
+author: lyndonguitar
+category: Review
-description: "Cat of Khronos is a game that allows you to travel freely in the fourth dimension —  time itself.
-You must use your god given ability to overcome obstacles in the form of lamp post-looking guards, retrieve the fish for some reason, and make it back in time to be transported into the next level."
+description: Cat of Khronos is a game that allows you to travel freely in the fourth dimension —  time itself.
+You must use your god given ability to overcome obstacles in the form of lamp post-looking guards, retrieve the fish for some reason, and make it back in time to be transported into the next level.
+featured: false
 pubDate: 2023-05-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cat-of-khronos"]
+tags:
-featured: false
+- taptap
+- cat-of-khronos
-thumb: ""
+thumb: ''
+title: Can't wrap my head around this time-traveling game! | First Impressions - Cat of Khronos
 ---

 Cat of Khronos is a game that allows you to travel freely in the fourth dimension —  time itself.
 You must use your god given ability to overcome obstacles in the form of lamp post-looking guards, retrieve the fish for some reason, and make it back in time to be transported into the next level.